 As per the information from UK’s National Cyber Security Centre, the is no current trace of Meltdown or Spectre affecting any machines around the globe, but it is also worth noting that these attacks are so sensitive that they are challenging t to be detected.

 Experts have said they expect hackers to quickly develop programs to attack users based on the vulnerability as it is public now.
 Chief Executive of Cybersecurity Consulting firm Trail of Bits, Dan Guido, said:

 Exploits for these bugs will be added to hackers’ standard toolkits.

 Here is how you can stay safe:

-However, US CERT has said – “Replace CPU hardware.
-The underlying vulnerability is primarily caused by CPU architecture design choices.
+However, US-CERT has said – “Replace CPU hardware.
+CPU architecture design choices primarily cause the underlying vulnerability.
 Fully removing the vulnerability requires replacing vulnerable CPU hardware.”

 We know that fixes for Linux and Windows Operating Systems are already available.
-Chromebooks are already safe if they are running Chrome OS 63 that was released in mid-December to the public.
-If your Android phone is running the latest security patch, it is already protected.
-For users having Android phones from other OEMs like OnePlus, Samsung or any other OEM, you have to wait for an update from them about the same.
-Most of the popular browsers & software developers too have released updates – and you need to make sure that you have updated your software to the latest version.
+Chromebooks are already safe if they run Chrome OS 63, which was released in mid-December to the public.
+If your Android phone runs the latest security patch, it is already protected.
+For users having Android phones from other OEMs like OnePlus, Samsung, or any other OEM, you have to wait for an update from them about the same.
+Most of the popular browsers & software developers have released updates – and you need to ensure that you have updated your software to the latest version.

-Microsoft has released a PowerShell cmdlet that lets you find out if your Windows computer is affected by Meltdown and Spectre CPU Vulnerabilities and suggested ways on how to protect your system from it.
+Microsoft has released a PowerShell cmdlet that lets you determine if your Windows computer is affected by Meltdown and Spectre CPU Vulnerabilities and suggests ways to protect your system.